 What is costochondritis?

 Costochondritis is a painful condition of the chest wall.
 It causes chest pain.
 Fortunately, it is not a serious condition.

-When we take a deep breath in, the diaphragm acts as a bellows.
-The diaphragm moves down and this sucks air through our mouth and nose, and into our lungs.
+When we take a deep breath in, the diaphragm acts rather like bellows.
+The diaphragm moves down and this sucks air through our mouth and nose and into our lungs.
 Our rib cage expands too.
 In order for the ribs to expand, the ribs need something to allow movement.
 Cartilage allows this.
 Cartilage is a softer, flexible (but very strong) material found in joints around the body.